ycpcs/cs320-spring2022/projects/index.md

 title: "Team Projects"
 ---

 This page lists some possible team project ideas.
-I will expand this as projects are proposed.
-If you wish to work on these projects, please see your instructor for more details.
+You are NOT limited to these projects - you are free to specify your own project.
+If you wish to work on these projects and need more details, please see your instructor.

 * [CHESS](MKiley_Chess_Project.pdf): An interactive, multi-player chess game.